haibuihoang/higrads/README.md

 h_draw_ltitle('My Heart')
 ````

-Now we willd draw the chart using function ```h_draw_line```.
-This functions similar to ```draw line``` command in GrADS, but far more powerful because it cause draw directly on chart coordinates (default) Or physical coordinates and you can set the arrow head at the start, end, or both.
+Now we will draw the chart using function ```h_draw_line```.
+This functions similar to ```draw line``` command in GrADS, but far more powerful because it cause draw directly on chart coordinates (default) Or physical coordinates and you can set the arrowhead at the start, end, or both.
 Please refer to HiGrads function descriptions for more details about this.

 ```
 pi=4*math_atan(1)